 Notre-Dame de Paris is one of the most popular cathedrals in all of France, and even the world, so seeing this place was at the top of my list during my time in Paris.
 In addition to seeing this spectacular piece of architecture don’t miss Point Zero or the geographic center of Paris.

-Notre-Dame de Paris is open every day, and the admission is free.
-Construction on the cathedral started in 1163 and were completed in 1345, and its one of the finest examples of French Gothic architecture.
+Notre-Dame de Paris is open every day, and admission is free.
+Construction on the cathedral started in 1163 and was completed in 1345, and it’s one of the finest examples of French Gothic architecture.
 Pictures alone cannot describe the beauty of this building.
 Don’t miss the incredible rose windows and the organ.

 The Archaeological Crypt

 Under the square in front of Notre-Dame, you will find The Archaeological Crypt of the Paris Notre-Dame.
 Created in 1965, the crypt offers a unique insight into the urban and architectural development of Île de la Cité.
 The admission fee is 8€, and the tour generally lasts 30 minutes.
 The tour covers the history of Paris starting with the Roman town of Lutetia all the way to 19th century.
 It is definitely worth the visit.